agude/agude.github.io/_books/surface_detail.md

 {{ this_book }} is my favorite {{ culture }} novel so far, narrowly beating
 out {{ c3 }}.
-Its multiple storylines are expertly woven together to converge at the end, creating a complex and engaging narrative. {{ the_author }}
-maintains a perfect pace by shifting between plots in the same chapter, developing the characters and world piece by piece while ending on cliffhangers to maintain suspense.
-This sense of anticipation is mirrored by the _FOTNMC_, who---like the reader---is thrilled by the prospect of finally unleashing its full destructive power.
+Its multiple storylines are expertly woven together to converge at the end, giving the reader a broad view of the narrative while keeping a fast pace. {{ the_author }} maintains this momentum by shifting between plots in the same chapter, developing the characters and world piece by piece while ending on cliffhangers to maintain suspense.
+This sense of anticipation is mirrored by the _FOTNMC_, who---like the reader---is excited by the prospect of finally unleashing its full destructive power.

 Consciousness and what it means to be sentient are core themes of the novel.
 Y'breq's mind is copied upon her death to reincarnate her.
 Chay, Prin, and